an enclosed area of water in a port for the loading, unloading, and repair of ships

 dock workers

-a device in which a laptop, smartphone, or other mobile device may be placed for charging, providing access to a power supply and to peripheral devices or auxiliary features; a docking station
+a device in which a phone or other piece of electronic equipment may be placed for charging, providing access to a power supply and to peripheral devices or auxiliary features; a docking station

 this mode lets you dock the keyboard in a position suitable for day-to-day work